 Training contract applications should be made two years ahead of your anticipated start date with the firm.
 Law students are encouraged to apply in the summer of their penultimate year.
 If you miss the summer application window, you can apply in the autumn as a finalist or graduate but you will be applying for a later intake year.
 Non-law students can apply for training contracts in the autumn as a finalist or graduate.
 For the purposes of our application process, the 'non-law' intake is for candidates who did not, or will not, graduate with a qualifying law degree in England and Wales and who have completed, or who are required by the Solicitors Regulation Authority (SRA) to complete, some or all of the modules of the law conversion course (Post Graduate Diploma in Law - PGDL), before commencing their Legal Practice Course (LPC).

-We will be accepting applications from law students for our 2022 intake from Monday 1 June 2020 until Friday 10 July 2020.
+We are now accepting applications from law students (finalists and graduates) for our 2022 law intake.
+The deadline is Friday 10 July 2020 at 23:59 GMT.

 We will open for applications for the 2023 intake in autumn 2020.

 We encourage applications as early as possible within our application windows.
 Interviews will be scheduled and training contract offers will be made on a rolling basis.
 We are therefore unable to guarantee the availability of places as we progress with these interviews.